Freight transport statistics

-Road freight transport statistics are collected under the framework provided by Regulation 1172/98 on statistical returns in respect of the carriage of goods by road, substantially amended several times, and recast as Regulation 70/2012.
+Road freight transport statistics are collected under the framework provided by Regulation (EC) No 1172/98 on statistical returns in respect of the carriage of goods by road, substantially amended several times, and recast as Regulation (EU) No 70/2012.
 The data are based on sample surveys carried out in the reporting countries and record the transport of goods by road, as undertaken by vehicles registered in each of the EU Member States.
 It is important to note that almost all of the Member States apply a cut-off point for carrying capacity under which vehicles are not surveyed; this should not be greater than 3.5 tonnes carrying capacity, or 6 tonnes in terms of gross vehicle weight; some of the Member States also apply a limit on the age of the vehicles surveyed.

-Rail freight data are collected under the framework provided by Regulation 2016/2032 on rail transport statistics.
-The data are collected for a quarterly frequency (usually limited to larger enterprises) and for an annual frequency (covering enterprises of all sizes).
+Rail freight data are collected under the framework provided by Regulation (EU) No 2018/643 recast of Regulation (EU) No 2016/2032 on rail transport statistics.
+The data are collected on a quarterly basis (usually limited to larger enterprises) and on an annual basis (covering enterprises of all sizes).
 Statistics for rail freight are not available for Malta and Cyprus (or Iceland) as they do not have a railway infrastructure.
 Rail statistics are also collected every five years in relation to a regional analysis (NUTS level 2).

 Aside from the mandatory collection of data based on legal acts, Eurostat also collects rail transport statistics through a voluntary data collection exercise.
 The questionnaire used for this exercise provides information in relation to railway transport infrastructure, equipment, enterprises, traffic and train movements.

 The legal framework for the collection of statistics on maritime freight transport is Directive 2009/42/EC on statistical returns in respect of the carriage of goods and passengers by sea (Recast).
 Maritime transport data are available for most EU Member States from 2001 onwards, although some countries have provided data back to 1997.
-Statistics on maritime freight are not transmitted to Eurostat by the Czech Republic, Luxembourg, Hungary, Austria and Slovakia as they have no maritime ports; for the same reason maritime data are not available for Liechtenstein or Switzerland.
+Statistics on maritime freight are not transmitted to Eurostat by Czechia, Luxembourg, Hungary, Austria and Slovakia as they have no maritime ports; for the same reason maritime data are not available for Liechtenstein or Switzerland.

 Inland waterways freight